azukiapp/azk/docs/content/en/getting-started/persisting-data.md

 !INCLUDE "../../common/getting-started/persistent_example.md"

 With this change, we are instructing `azk` to mount the `/data` folder and point to the same folder within the `azk` structure.
-Make some _refresh_ on the page, restart `redis` and you will see that the count now persists between each restart.
+Refresh the page a couple times, restart `redis` and you will see that the count now persists between each restart.

 > **Note 1:** The other included configuration, the `command: "redis-server --appendonly yes"`, tells `azk` how the redis system starts.
 The command `--appendonly yes`, as described [here](http://redis.io/topics/persistence), sets redis to persist your data even if it is restarted.